apache/doris/docs/en/docs/ecosystem/flink-doris-connector.md

 - **--table-conf** The configuration item of the Doris table, that is, the content contained in properties.
 For example --table-conf replication_num=1
 - **--ignore-default-value** Turn off the default for synchronizing mysql table structures.
 It is suitable for synchronizing mysql data to doris, the field has a default value, but the actual inserted data is null. refer to[#152](https://github.com/apache/doris-flink-connector/pull/152)
 - **--use-new-schema-change** The new schema change supports synchronous mysql multi-column changes and default values. refer to[#167](https://github.com/apache/doris-flink-connector/pull/167)
+- **--single-sink** Whether to use a single Sink to synchronize all tables.
+When turned on, newly created tables in the upstream can also be automatically recognized and tables automatically created.

 >Note: When synchronizing, you need to add the corresponding Flink CDC dependencies in the $FLINK_HOME/lib directory, such as flink-sql-connector-mysql-cdc-${version}.jar, flink-sql-connector-oracle-cdc-${version}.jar